youychoi/knrne/index.md

 # Welcome!

-Welcome to the Korean Nuclear Researchers in New England!
-Our group connects Korean professionals and researchers in the nuclear field across the region.
+Welcome to Korean New England Nuclear & Fusion Network!
+Our network connects Korean professionals and researchers in the nuclear field across the region.
 We aim to foster collaboration, share knowledge, and build a supportive community where ideas, mentorship, and networking thrive.
 Whether you’re a student, researcher, or industry professional, we’re glad you’re here.

 {% include section.html %}